 Depending on your location, you may need to complete a Data Processing Agreement to confirm compliance with the General Data Protection Regulation (GDPR).

 Once you’ve done that, the setup is complete and you’re ready to get started!

 #1) The screen that you see below is the TestRail Dashboard.

 #2) Click the Administration tab.
 You need to come here to do things like add users and roles, extend your trial subscription, configure custom fields, set up integrations, and more.
-Click on Users and Roles, and you’ll see that you have been added as the administrator.
+Click on Users and Roles and you’ll see that you have been added as an administrator.

-Click the Roles tab, and you’ll see the predefined roles i.e. Read-only, Tester, Designer, and Lead.
-Click the pencil icon to view the rights assigned to each role.
-It’s easy to change the default descriptions, create additional roles, add one or more users, assign them to roles, organize them in groups, etc.
+Click on the Roles tab and you’ll see the predefined roles i.e. Read-only, Tester, Designer, and Lead.
+Click on the pencil icon to view the rights assigned to each role.
+It’s easy to change the default descriptions, create additional roles, add one or more users, assign them to roles, organize them into groups, etc.